-The vast oak forests of growing on the surrounding hills provided the wood necessary to work their kilns.
+The vast oak forests on the surrounding hills provided the wood necessary to work their kilns.

 And of course, the Tarn and Douvie provided unlimited access to water!

-Finally, the Roman road connected La Gaufresenque to Rodez, the region’s main city.
+Finally, the Roman road connected La Gaufresenque to the region’s main city, Rodez!

-But above all, this road was also linked to the major Roman road that led to Spain.
+But above all, this road also had access to the major Roman road that led to Spain.

-Contadomagus was a prosperous and thriving city that specialized in sigillated pottery, a technique the Romans imported from Ancient Greece.
+The prosperous and thriving city of Contadomagus specialized in sigillated pottery, a technique the Romans imported from Ancient Greece.

 La Gaufresenque potters, the specialists of sigillated pottery